The 18 Best Pipedrive Alternatives for Your Business in 2026

 ✗ Reporting capabilities are somewhat limited

-• Pro+: $69 per user monthly (most popular) - AI Co-Pilot, advanced reporting, and archived user management
+• Pro+: $69/user/month — AI Co-Pilot, advanced reporting, archived user management

-• Enterprise: $129 per user monthly - custom rules, data validation, and dedicated support
+• Enterprise: $129/user/month — custom rules, data validation, dedicated support

 12. Agile CRM: Best for integrated marketing automation